 Inaccurate transmission of prescription information between different providers

 Prescriptions must be written as clearly as possible.
 The names of some drugs are similar and, if not written clearly, cause confusion.
 Changing some traditional but easily confused notations may also help reduce errors.
-For example, “qd” (once/day) may be confused with “qid” (4 times/day).
+For example, “qd” (once a day) may be confused with “qid” (4 times a day).
 Writing “once/day” or “once a day” is preferred.
 Electronically transmitted or computer-printed prescriptions can avoid problems with illegible handwriting or inappropriate abbreviations.
 However, electronic prescribing systems that use check boxes or pull-down lists may increase the risk of inadvertently selecting the wrong drug or dose.

 Drugs may be given incorrectly, especially in institutions.
 A drug may be given to the wrong patient, at the wrong time, or by the wrong route.
 Certain drugs must be given slowly when given IV, and some drugs cannot be given simultaneously.
 When an error is recognized, it should be reported immediately to a clinician, and a pharmacist should be consulted.
 Bar codes and computerized pharmacy systems may help decrease the incidence of drug errors.